RainFrogsAndSnails/Travel-Agency-Page-Assignment/Notes/criteria.md

 - [ ] Add DOCTYPE declaration

-  - Include <!DOCTYPE html> at the start of the HTML file
+  - Include &lt;!DOCTYPE html&gt; at the start of the HTML file

 - [ ] Add HTML element with lang attribute